barnabyashford/2110743-notes-and-codes/notes/week5_1.md

 <img width="585" alt="Screenshot 2568-03-03 at 02 53 22" src="https://github.com/user-attachments/assets/2b722b07-fab9-4694-9159-8f4741de97df" />

+> This is how the error graphs in each iteration should be.

 <img width="557" alt="Screenshot 2568-03-03 at 02 53 49" src="https://github.com/user-attachments/assets/ccdee0ee-e13a-4fbf-83b8-7a4cfded6a15" />

+> If the error graph is like any of this, something might be wrong

 - For sufficiently small $\alpha$, $J(\theta)$ should decrease on every iteration.
 - but if $\alpha$ is too small, gradient descent can be slow to converge.